Life As a Nursery Worker

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

-In the United States, there were 503,700 jobs for Nursery Worker in 2016.
+There were about 503,700 jobs for Nursery Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Nursery Worker by 2026.
-The BLS estimates 76,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 76,800 job openings in this field each year.

 The states with the most job growth for Nursery Worker are Alaska, Nevada, and Vermont.
 Watch out if you plan on working in South Carolina, Florida, or Hawaii.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Nursery Worker

 The salary for Nursery Workers ranges between about $21,900 and $35,200 a year.

 Nursery Workers who work in District of Columbia, Wyoming, or Vermont, make the highest salaries.

 How much do Nursery Workers make in each U.S. state?